MountainLabz/bgm/README.md

 This is a modification of "Originally a port of [Binary Greedy Meshing v2](https://github.com/cgerikj/binary-greedy-meshing) to Rust, with additional improvements such as support for transparent blocks." by Inspirateur.

 ## How to use
-It works like the original, except it outputs quads as two u32s specifically for vertex pulling.
+It works like the original, except it outputs quads in a single vector of u64s specifically for vertex pulling.

 ### Minimal example
 ```rust